 The Ohana residence was built in 1738 as the home of the Tachibana clan, the feudal lords who ruled Yanagawa.
 The residence covers 23,000 square meters and is surrounded on three sides by canals.
 The residence's main feature, its garden, was built in 1910 by the 14th Yanagawa lord, Tomoharu Tachibana.

 The garden features a lake surrounded by black pines.
 Overlooking the lake is the residence's grand banquet hall, a large Japanese room with tatami flooring.
 Other buildings include the impressive Western-style Seiyokan and a museum with displays of the time of the Tachibana family.

 A three-minute walk from Ohana is Suitengu, a beautiful riverside shrine, which hosts a small festival from May 3 to 5 with traditional dancing and singing.

-Yanagawa is the birthplace of the Meiji era (1868-1912) poet and children's songwriter Kitahara Hakushu (1886-1942).
+Yanagawa is the birthplace of the Meiji-era (1868-1912) poet and children's songwriter Kitahara Hakushu (1886-1942).
 A three-day festival is held every November here to celebrate Hakushu's life, complete with poetry readings, fireworks, music and evening boat rides.
-The home of Hakushu's parents has been transformed into a museum to celebrate his achievements.
+The house where Hakushu was born has been transformed into a museum to celebrate his achievements.

 The months of March and April are great times to visit Yanagawa.
-The city hosts a number of spring festivals, most notably the Hinamatsuri, or Doll Festival, held every year on March 3.
+The city hosts a number of spring festivals, most notably the Yanagawa Hinamatsuri Sagemon Tour, or Doll Festival, held every year from February 11.
 During this festival, dolls are put on display in homes and businesses all over town.